-The Committee can delegate its powers to sub-committees or to staff or to Office Bearers.
-The Committee will establish the terms of reference for such delegation which will be set down in writing and communicated to the recipient of the delegated powers.

-- The meetings and procedures of sub-committees or otherwise must comply with the relevant terms of reference.
-The quorum for sub-committee meetings shall be three. - 58.3 Any decision made by sub-committee must be reported to the next Committee Meeting. - The Committee can establish and delegate powers to sub committees, designated as Area Committees, to take decisions relating to the management and maintenance of properties within a particular geographical area.
+- 58.1 The Committee can delegate its powers to sub-committees or to staff or to Office Bearers.
+The Committee will establish the terms of reference for such delegation, which will be set down in writing and communicated to the recipient of the delegated powers.
+Such delegation will be set out down in writing in standing orders, schemes of delegated authority or other appropriate documentation.
+In the case of a sub-committee such delegation shall include the purposes of the sub-committee, its composition and quorum for meetings.
+A minimum number of members for a sub-committee shall be three.
+There must be at least three of the members of a sub-committee present for the meeting to take place.
+The Committee shall be responsible for the on-going monitoring and evaluation of the use of delegated powers. - 58.2 The meetings and procedures of sub-committees or otherwise must comply with the relevant terms of reference. - 58.3 Any decision made by sub-committee must be reported to the next Committee Meeting. - 58.4 The Committee can establish and delegate powers to sub committees, designated as Area Committees, to take decisions relating to the management and maintenance of properties within a particular geographical area.
 The Committee will determine the membership and delegated responsibility of an Area Committee in its terms of reference.
 An Area Committee shall exercise such delegated powers notwithstanding the provisions of Rules 42.1 and 42.3 which provisions shall not apply to Area Committees.